VMI resists letting investigators interview cadets, faculty without its lawyers present, report says

 In early January, the State Council of Higher Education for Virginia, which is helping oversee the investigation, awarded the $1 million contract to Barnes & Thornburg.

-The firm’s progress report, which was released to state lawmakers Monday, shows that its investigators have so far struggled to gain momentum for their inquiry into the culture at the school, which enrolls 1,700 cadets.
+The firm’s progress report, which was released to state lawmakers Monday, shows that its investigators have struggled to gain momentum for their inquiry into the culture at the school, which enrolls 1,700 cadets.

 While VMI pressed to have its lawyers or representatives present during interviews, those conducting the probe said the college’s request “violates fundamental investigative best practice, as it allows the subject of an investigation to ‘shadow’ the progress of an investigation and potentially to steer its course and results.”